All posts

 Form 6166 is issued only after the IRS approves Form 8802.
 If payment cannot be verified, the application may not move through normal processing.

-Applicants waiting for the certificate can review how to check Form 6166 status.
+Applicants waiting for the certificate can review Form 6166 status.

 Summary